-Injuries can happen even in minor auto accidents.
+Injuries, such as oblique bone fractures, can happen even in minor auto accidents.
 Therefore, it is important to understand how to stay safe.
 Even though motor vehicle safety has been a focus in recent years, car accidents are still too common.
 According to some of the statistics that have been published by Statista:

 - There were more than 20,000 car accidents with at least one fatality in 2016.